Aliens (film): Critical reassessment

-Sequels
+Franchise

 Aliens' success resulted in immediate discussion of a sequel.
 Alien 3 was released in 1992, after a tumultuous development involving several writers and directors; Cameron did not return.
 The film was financially successful, but "generally panned" by critics, and its director, David Fincher, disowned it after the release, citing studio interference.
 The film was also derided by fans because it killed the Hicks and Newt characters off-screen.
 Biehn called it one of his greatest disappointments and refused permission for the use of his likeness in Alien 3.
 Regarding the treatment of his characters, Cameron said:

 An early script for Alien 3, by William Gibson, was adapted as a 2019 audio drama, focusing on Hicks as the protagonist, with Biehn and Henriksen voicing their respective roles.
 A five-hour 2017 audio drama, River of Pain, takes place between Alien and Aliens and covers the early days of the LV-426 colony and its downfall to the aliens.
 Actors returning to voice their characters included William Hope, Mac MacDonald, Stuart Milligan, and Alibe Parsons.
 A third sequel, Alien Resurrection, was released in 1997.
-Instead of a fourth sequel, Fox began development of a crossover film pitting the series' aliens against the titular alien race of its science-fiction property, Predator; the film was poorly received.
+Instead of a fourth sequel, Fox began development of a prequel crossover film, Alien vs. Predator (2004), pitting the series' aliens against the titular alien race of its science-fiction property, Predator; the film was poorly received.
 It was followed by a sequel, Aliens vs. Predator: Requiem (2007), the least financially-successful and worst-reviewed film in either franchise.

 Ridley Scott returned to the series for Prometheus (2012) (a prequel to Alien) and its sequel, Alien: Covenant (2017).
-A fifth sequel in the main Alien series was in development in 2020, but was canceled by the Walt Disney Company following its acquisition of 20th Century Fox.
-An original, stand-alone film in the Alien franchise was announced in 2022, to be written and directed by Fede Álvarez.
+A fourth Alien sequel was in development by 2020, but was canceled by the Walt Disney Company following its acquisition of 20th Century Fox.
+A stand-alone film in the Alien franchise, Alien: Romulus, was released on August 16, 2024; it is set between the events of Alien and Aliens.